jodersky/clip/README.md

   subcommands which can share data.
 - [scala-argparse](github.com/jodersky/scala-argparse) Library for building
   command-line parsers, from the same author of this project.
-It can be thought of as the predecessor to this project, and shares the command-line syntax parser code.
-If you've used it, you'll notice the command-line grammar looks very similar.
+It can be thought of as the predecessor to this project, and shares the command-line parser code.
+If you've used it, you'll notice the command-line syntax looks very similar.

 ## Changes